Call 1300 789 302

 Examples of revenue-related (and therefore deductible) expenses include:

 The Income Tax Assessment Act 1997 makes special provision for the deductibility of certain legal expenses.
-These include the discharge of mortgages, the borrowing of money, the preparation of leases and the preparation of an income tax return.
+These however relate to the discharge of mortgages, the borrowing of money, the preparation of leases and the preparation of income tax returns.
+These provisions are therefore not relevant in resolving questions of deductibility of legal expenses in an employment context.

-Determining whether a particular legal expense is deductible or not depends on which line of the capital /income dichotomy the expense falls and on the application of various income tax rulings and interpretative decisions.
-Prior to making any claim for legal expenses that depends on the application of general principles, you should first obtain tax accounting advice and perhaps even a private ruling from the Australian Tax Office.
+This article is general in nature.
+Prior to making any claim for legal expenses that depends on the application of general principles, you should first obtain taxation advice from a qualified taxation practitioner and perhaps even a private ruling from the Australian Taxation Office.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult a lawyer for individual advice regarding your own situation.